pc-aide/Security/nmap.md

 * safe: Considered safe in all situations
 * version: Used for advanced versioning
 * vuln: Related to security vulnerabilities
-  * Loaded 105 scripts for scanning
+  * 105 scripts for scanning

 ### Scripts
 * dns-brute